vmware/terraform-provider-avi/website/docs/r/avi_poolgroupdeploymentpolicy.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the pool group deployment policy.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `auto_disable_old_prod_pools` - (Optional) It will automatically disable old production pools once there is a new production candidate.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
-* `description` - (Optional) User defined description for the object.
+* `description` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `evaluation_duration` - (Optional) Duration of evaluation period for automatic deployment.
 Allowed values are 60-86400.
 Unit is sec.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `markers` - (Optional) List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
-* `rules` - (Optional) List of list.
+* `rules` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `scheme` - (Optional) Deployment scheme.
 Enum options - BLUE_GREEN, CANARY.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `target_test_traffic_ratio` - (Optional) Target traffic ratio before pool is made production.
 Allowed values are 1-100.
 Unit is ratio.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `test_traffic_ratio_rampup` - (Optional) Ratio of the traffic that is sent to the pool under test.
 Test ratio of 100 means blue green.
 Allowed values are 1-100.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `webhook_ref` - (Optional) Webhook configured with url that avi controller will pass back information about pool group, old and new pool information and current deployment rule results.
 It is a reference to an object of type webhook.
 Field introduced in 17.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.

 ### Timeouts